fred-corp/TD4L_FPGA_AudioFile/README.md

 # TD4L - FPGA AudioFile

+Some VHDL IPs for audio processing of an I2S audio stream.

 > Project made for the FPGA course at the ECAM Brussels Engineering School

 ## Description